creativecreature/sturdyc/README.md

 }
 ```

-Running this program, we're going to see output that looks something like this:
+Running this program, we're going to see that the value gets refreshed once
+every 2-3 retrievals:

 ```sh
 go run .